Here we are in Southport and it's freezing-but at least we missed the terrible weather down south-we knew when to leave Port Mac.!

 While we were in the area waiting for suitable sailing conditions we became well acquainted with Iluka across the river and were lucky to find Tony at Crystal Solutions,an amazingly well-stocked electrical,electronics,computer store,who not only sorted out our Gps-laptop link,but improved our tv reception by personally installing a set top box etc-on boat service!He took heaps of his own time but insisted he just wanted to see us properly set up to head off again.

 Decided to see a bit of the Big River so we headed up to Harwood,and were at the right place at the right time to meet up with a group of Yamba Yacht clubbers,who welcomed us by inviting us to join them at their evening BBQ.What a great group and a fun night.
 Next day we accompanied them as they had booked the Harwood Bridge opening for their annual upriver sail to Lawrence.
-We continued on as far as Ulmarra, a heritage village,which had a great wharf but a pub with no food-they had served 120 lunches and were out of supplies.

 3 comments: